-A splendid fellow blogger at Jean’s Garden was kind enough to choose this as one of her blogs of the month when I wrote about Paris landscapes, and captured my aspirations better than I would have dared myself:
+A splendid fellow blogger at Jean’s Garden was kind enough to choose this as one of her blogs of the month, recommending it “for anyone who likes to think about gardens, their place in human experience, and larger issues of garden and landscape design.”

 Unless otherwise indicated, all the comments and photographs here are mine.
 If you’d like to reproduce any of them, please just contact me via my website.